roudikk/guia/README.md

 `NavContainer` uses `rememberSaveableStateHolder()` to remember composables ui states.

-`Navigator.Saver` handles saving/restoring the navigator state upon application state saving/restoration.
+`NavigatorCacheSaver` handles saving/restoring the navigator state upon application state saving/restoration.

-So using `rememberSavable` inside your navigation node composables will remember the values of those fields.
+Using `rememberSavable` inside your navigation node composables will remember the values of those fields.

 ## Result passing <a name="result-passing"/>